AlexStack/Laravel-CMS/README.md

 -   Laravel CMS use ReactJS for backend All Pages list, [the ReactJS source code can be found here](https://github.com/AlexStack/Laravel-CMS/tree/alex_dev/src/resources/reactJs)
 -   The compiled js file is here: /public/laravel-cms/backend/js/reactLaravelCmsBackend.js
 -   It can be switch to normal Laravel blade page by change the "react_js": true to false in the setting system.all_pages

+## What PHP versions do you support?

+-   Amila Laravel CMS passed the basic test on PHP 7.1, 7.2, 7.3, 7.4

 ## License